 Using our IV strategy, we find that a 1% increase in the knowledge-weighted embodied technology imports increases patenting by around 0.67%.
 In comparison, a 1% increase in the production-weighted embodied technology imports increases patenting by 0.003%.
-To quantify the size of the of the estimated coefficients, we show that a one standard deviation increase of the residualized of knowledge-weighted and production-weighted embodied technology imports account for a 13.2% and 0.06% standard deviations of residualized patenting.
+To quantify the size of the of the estimated coefficients, we show that a one standard deviation increase of residualized knowledge-weighted and production-weighted embodied technology imports accounts for 13.2% and 1.8% standard deviations of residualized patenting, respectively.
 The considerably larger estimate of the knowledge-weighted measure is consistent with our expectation that the knowledge IO table better approximates the relevance of knowledge across sectors.

 For diffusion outcomes, we find that a 1% increase in embodied technology imports increases US backward citations by a similar proportion for the knowledge-weighted measure and 0.005% for the production-weighted measure.
-Knowledge-weighted and production-weighted embodied technology imports account for 8.8% and 0.04% of the standard deviation of residualized US backward citations.
-Despite the elasticity for US backward citation being larger than that for patenting, we do not find consistent evidence that either measure of embodied technology imports increases the rate of US backward citations (US backward citations per patent) or the share of US backward citations (out of total backward citations in a country-sector-year).
-We expect that foreign backward citations are a noisier measures than patenting outcomes and find that the rate of US backward citations becomes positive and statistically significant in many of our robustness exercises.
+Knowledge-weighted and production-weighted embodied technology imports account respectively for 8.8% and 1.3% of the standard deviation of residualized US backward citations.
+Despite the elasticity for US backward citations being larger than that for patenting, we do not find consistent evidence that either measure of embodied technology imports increases the rate of US backward citations (US backward citations per patent) or the share of US backward citations (out of total backward citations in a country-sector-year).
+We expect that foreign backward citations are noisier measures than patenting outcomes and find that the rate of US backward citations becomes positive and statistically significant in some of our robustness exercises.

 Our estimated coefficients are robust to a variety of alternative specifications.
-We find similar estimates for coefficients at different lags for regressors.
-We consider alternative instruments constructed using a traditional leave-one-out approach and constructed using all other countries within a cluster (as opposed to all countries outside of the cluster in our baseline).
+We find similar coefficient estimates for different lags of the regressors.
+We consider alternative instruments constructed using a traditional leave-one-out approach and constructed using all other countries within a cluster (as opposed to all countries outside of the cluster as in our baseline).
 We find economically more significant results when we restrict the sample to the 40 countries with the most patenting activity, consistent with the idea that patenting activity is better measured in these countries or more representative of innovation activity.
 Finally, we find similar results using alternative constructions of the main variables, alternative innovation and diffusion outcomes, or other controls.